kkoo1122/CarND-Behavioral-Cloning-P3/README.md

 ### 3. transformation for camera view rotation

+The image moves left if the camera direction turns right.
+The translation of the images are used for data augmentation for a small camera view angle rotation horizontally.
-The camera view will do horizontal translation while car or camera do a small angle translation.
-It is useful for the following data augment.
-We estimate the corresponding relationship between the translation scale and the rotation angle based the following captured image.
-The width 2m is got by comparing car width.
+ The corresponding relationship between the image translation and the camera rotation angle are estimated by using the below image.
+The width 2 meters is got by comparing with car width.
 The depth 4m is got by the bridge width substracting the car trunk size.
-We can get that translating 1 pixel is roughly to rotate 0.5 degress angle.
+The relationship that translating 1 pixel is roughly to rotate 0.5 degress angle is got.

 <img src="./examples/rotation.png" width="300" alt="camera rotation" />